CharlotteC21/Python-API-Challenge/README.md

 fig.add_layer(heat_layer)
 fig
 ```

-Create a heat map that displays the humidity for every city from Part I.

 Narrow down the DataFrame to find your ideal weather condition.
 For example:
 A max temperature lower than 80 degrees but higher than 70.
 Wind speed less than 10 mph.